 Our tour began in Windhoek, the capital of Namibia.
-From there we headed north for Etosha National Park, where we found ourselves right in amongst the amazing wildlife, including springbok, zebra, elephant and rhinoceros.
+From there we headed north for Etosha National Park.
+Here we found ourselves right in among the amazing wildlife, including springbok, zebra, elephant and rhinoceros.

 From the plains of the national park, we headed north west to Puros, where we marvelled at the stunning views from the sand dune tops.
-Then it was into the desert for some four-wheel drive adventure over rocky terrain.
+From Puros we journeyed into the desert for some four-wheel drive adventure over rocky terrain.
 As it was slow travel, we camped in the desert overnight, which was an awesome experience.

-Our adventure included a quad bike tour over the dunes near Walvis Bay.
-Our guide, experienced naturalist Fanie DePreez of Kuiseb Delta Adventures, introduced us to the smaller desert fauna, including dung beetles and tiny mice, desert fruits,
+Our Namibia experience included a quad bike tour over the dunes near Walvis Bay.
+Our guide, experienced naturalist Fanie DePreez of Kuiseb Delta Adventures, introduced us to the smaller desert fauna, including dung beetles, tiny mice and desert fruits.

 The shifting sands of the Kuiseb Delta expose a large area revealing hundreds of ancient footprints, both animal and human.
 Fanie showed the travellers a burial site, at least 2000 years old.

 From the coast, we headed for Sesriem and the dunes of Sossusvlei, arguably the tallest in the world.